5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 );

-ALTER command in SQL is used to add, modify, or delete, columns or constraints in an existing table.
+You can use the ALTER statement to add, modify, or delete columns or constraints in an existing table.
+It can be used to change the data type of a column.

 Syntax: